ipni/index-provider/README.md

     * Index advertisement [`go-libipni/metadata`](https://pkg.go.dev/github.com/ipni/go-libipni/metadata) schema for retrieval over [graphsync](https://pkg.go.dev/github.com/ipni/go-libipni/metadata#GraphsyncFilecoinV1) and [bitswap](https://pkg.go.dev/github.com/ipni/go-libipni/metadata#Bitswap)

+Use of the [ipni-cli](https://github.com/ipni/ipni-cli#ipni-cli) provides additional utility that is useful to check the functioning of an index-provider instance:

+* list advertisements published by a provider instance
+* verify ingestion of multihashes by an indexer node from CAR files, detached CARv2 indices or from an index provider's advertisement chain.

 ## Current status :construction:

 This implementation is under active development.